Tropical Donagi theorem: Preliminaries

 where $\simeq$ identifies start point (resp. end point) of the interval $[0, \ell(e)]$ with a vertex if the corresponding vertex is the start point (resp. end point) of the edge $e$.
 The metric graph is indeed a metric space (with shortest path metric, following \cite[Definition~3.1.12]{buragoMetric}), but we will not use the implied distance function.
 We will generally abuse notation and refer to the metric space of $\Gamma$ by $\Gamma$ as well.
-A representation of the metric space $\Gamma$ by a pair $(G, \ell)$ is called \emph{graph model} and throughout we will always implicitly think of tropical curves as metric spaces together with the choice of a graph model.
-Given a tropical curve $(G, \ell)$, its \emph{combinatorial type} is the graph $G$, i.e. the combinatorial type contains only the discrete information of the tropical curve.
-The \emph{genus} of a tropical curve $\Gamma$ is the genus of the underlying graph $g(\Gamma) = g(G)$.
+A representation of the metric space $\Gamma$ by a tuple $(G, \ell, g)$ is called \emph{graph model} and throughout we will always implicitly think of tropical curves as metric spaces together with the choice of a graph model.
+Given a tropical curve $(G, \ell, g)$, its \emph{combinatorial type} is the graph $G$ together with the vertex genus function $g$, i.e. the combinatorial type contains only the discrete information of the tropical curve.
+The \emph{genus} of a tropical curve $\Gamma$ is the genus of the underlying graph plus the total vertex genus $g(\Gamma) = g(G) + \sum_{v \in V(G)} g(v)$.
+The vertex genus function is primarily important for the construction of moduli spaces, which we will discuss in \cref{sec:non-cont}.
+For the tropical Donagi theorem however, it plays no role and we will assume from here on $g \equiv 0$ and drop $g$ from the notation for tropical curves unless stated otherwise.
+In particular, we assume from here on the genus of a tropical curve to be equal to the genus of the underlying graph.

 A \emph{(harmonic) morphism of tropical curves} $\phi : \Gamma \to \Delta$ is a harmonic morphism $f$ between the underlying graphs such that for any edge $e \in E(G)$ the lengths of $e$ and $f(e)$ are related by $\ell(e) \cdot d_f(e)=\ell(f(e))$.
 We note that for a harmonic morphism of graphs $f$ with an edge-length function on the target, there is a unique edge-length function on the source making $f$ a harmonic morphism of tropical curves.